mohamedawnallah/Excel-Exercises-Practice/README.md

   - Adjusting Vertical Scale through Formatting Axis
   - Add Trendline for Exponential, Linear, Logarithmic, Power Functions
   - R^2 closer to one the more it&#39;s linear

+## 5th Week:

+- Create and Format Tables:
+  - Table:
+    - Hold database-style data
+    - Column represents a field that contains a particular type of information
+    - Record represents entire information about customer, or one transaction
+    - Table Tab:
+      - Contextual Ribbon Tab
+      - Table Name
+      - Banded Rows
+      - …etc features
+    - Tables vs Ranges:
+      - Tables:
+        - Selection of Data is easier a lot than in Ranges
+        - No need to worry about Freezing Panes when working with Tables
+        - We&#39;re really looking to use them whenever we&#39;re working with raw data entries
+        - It comes to trouble, when you&#39;re looking to create summaries of sections inside your table
+      - Ranges:
+        - Selection of Data is harder than in Tables
+        - You need to worry about Freezing panes
+        - Subtotal tool is available here
+- Sort and Filter in Tables:
+  - Removing Duplicates:
+    - Table =\&gt; Remove Duplicates
+  - Accessing Sort Function:
+    - Sorting:
+      - Table =\&gt; Filter Button
+      - Data Tab
+      - Home Tab
+      - Right Click =\&gt; Sort
+      - Header Row
+  - Total Row
+  - It is good practice to always clear filters,especially when you work in a shared Environment
+- Automation:
+  - Named Ranges are Automated with Table
+  - CTRL SHIFT + Shortcut for adding new Row
+  - Named Ranges Extend Automatically in Tables Not in Ranges
+  - Charts Update automatically when they are attached to tables Unlike Ranges
+- Subtotalling:
+  - Feature in Excel that summarizes subsections of your data
+  - We need to convert our table back to range
+  - Subtotal creates outline on the left